shinado/shinado.github.io/about.md

 If you want to offer me a job, please [contact me].

-I travel around and take [photos] sometimes with my Korean girlfriend(If you have a job in China to offer her, please also [contact me]).
+I travel around and take [photos] with my Korean girlfriend(who majors in Indonesian/Malaysian ,so if you have a job in China or Malaysia to offer her, please also [contact me]).

 Anyway, [contact me].